Arrival / Enrolment

 Students can enrol prior to arrival at the ANU – the instructions are detailed on the offer letters from admissions.

-Prior to arrival the student will be contacted by the HDR Student Coordinator with details about induction (incl. safety induction) and paperwork relating to milestones, and other HDR administrative responsibilities.
+Prior to arrival the student will be contacted by the HDR Administrator with details about induction (incl. safety induction) and paperwork relating to milestones, and other HDR administrative responsibilities.

-Upon arrival at the RSC the students will be inducted into the program, and will receive access to the building and labs.
+Upon arrival at the RSC the students will be inducted into the program, and will receive access to the building and labs, once all required inductions, training and forms are complete.

 Program / Scholarship details